ISO® 20022 Frequently Asked Questions

 International/Swift Cross-Border Payments

-On November 22, 2025, the coexistence period for Swift cross-border payments (CBPR+) ends.
-After this date, all payment instructions between financial institutions on Swift must use ISO 20022 messages; the legacy MT messages for these payments will be phased out.
-This is part of a worldwide effort to modernize the global payments industry, delivering richer, more structured data and paving the way for improved automation, compliance, and customer outcomes.
+On November 22, 2025, the coexistence period for Swift cross border payments (CBPR+) ended.
+After this date, all payment instructions between financial institutions on Swift must use ISO 20022 messages, and the legacy MT messages for these payments have been phased out.
+This change is part of a worldwide effort to modernize the global payments industry, delivering richer, more structured data and paving the way for improved automation, compliance, and customer outcomes.

 The following Frequently Asked Questions should address the main questions you may have surrounding ISO 20022 — specifically for Swift cross-border (international) wires.